 With the coming seasonal festivities at the end of the year, it is appropriate to serve you a flavorful cocktail.
 It is a cocktail from the list ‘Myths of Nations’, namely the ‘Frisians Cocktail’.
 Its recipe is not as old as some people thought it was, or would like it to be, but it is still a quite reasonable drink to serve before, during and after Christmas dinners, or as an aperitif on New Year’s Eve!
-What the, every Sunday morning with strawberries as breakfast.
-Be warned, though, some find it a bit too Saxic.
-Or, would you prefer a Anglo-Saxon cocktail?
+What the heck, on every Sunday morning with strawberries as breakfast.
+Be warned, though.
+Some find it a bit too Saxic.
+Or would you prefer a Anglo-Saxon cocktail?
 Anyway, try it yourself.

 - Saxons (4 ounce)

 - Jutes (1/4 ounce)

 - Old Frisians, before AD 325 (a dash)

 - Celts (1 drop)

 - Start with mixing the Old Frisians, Chauci and the Celts together in a glass.
 Put it aside for a while.

 - Mix the Saxons and the Angles in a cocktail shaker.
 Shake it, shake it.